Alexis Ffrench

-Alexis Ffrench (born 1970) is a pioneering British classical-soul musician, composer, producer, and pianist.
+Alexis Ffrench (born 1970) is a British classical-soul musician, composer, producer, and pianist.
 Ffrench's music has more than a billion streams and his albums Evolution (2018), Dreamland (2020) and Classical Soul Vol. 1 (2024) reached No. 1 in the Classical Music Charts.

 Ffrench has headlined the Royal Albert Hall, collaborated with FIFA, Tiffany & Co., fashion houses Miyake and Hugo Boss, played Latitude Festival, worked with pop artist Paloma Faith, and composed several film scores.
 An advocate for music education, Ffrench is a Governing Body Member and Trustee of the Royal Academy of Music, London, and is the first artistic director of the Royal Schools of Music.
+He was also sworn in as an Honorary Fellow at Homerton College, Cambridge, in June 2025.
 As a broadcaster, Ffrench is the host of Classical Connections on Apple Music 1.

 Career

 Ffrench began improvising on the piano at the age of four.
 He received scholarships to study at the Purcell School for Young Musicians and the Royal Academy of Music.
 He is known for his unusual style of combining his classical training with a love of roots music and R&B.

 Ffrench is signed to Sony Music and Modest!
 Management.
 In 2017, he released his single "Bluebird", which has since passed 250 million streams in N. America (certified gold).

 Ffrench delivers educational programmes on writing and producing music to young people, and has partnered with the Prince's Trust, MJ Cole, Marvin Humes and other special guests.

 In 2019, Ffrench joined Scala Radio as a presenter.
 In March 2021, he became Scala Radio's composer in residence.